-The problem is that its possible to get too much of a good thing.
+The problem is, it's possible to get too much of a good thing.
 You knew this as a kid, when your favorite lemon slushie teamed up with the cinnamon-sugar pretzel you had at the local carnival to give you a massive stomach ache.
 As an adult, the same rules still apply.
 That's why it's important to pay attention to serving sizes, not just of the foods you're eating, but of the nutrients and vitamins you're getting from those foods.

 - Worsened asthma

 Reading that, you may be tempted to swear off Omega-6 fatty acids entirely, but I urge you not to!
 As bad as the consequences of having too much Omega-6 can be, getting too little is worse.

 Omega-6 fatty acids, like their counterparts, Omega-3s, are essential fatty acids, meaning your body cannot produce them on its own.
 You need to get the right amount of both Omega-6 and Omega-3 from dietary sources.

 When you're getting just the right amount of Omega-6, you can expect: